paco23ch/data_science_capstone/README.md

 ## 1.2.
 Problem Statement
 We need to be able to take an input image and using a model identify the race with a test/validation precision of 80% at least.
 The application should be able to tell if there is a person in the picture and let them know the similarity to a given dog breed and the potencial feature overlaps.
 If it's a dog, it should tell the user the breed and the certainty with which the model was able to predict.

+In order to fulfill the above, we needed to build:
+- A component that can detect faces in an image, for which we used the OpenCV library
+- A component that can quickly tell if there's a dog in the image, for which we used one of the keras libraries, such as ResNet50, that has been train in identifying a number of different images
+- A component that can determine which specific breed a dog is, based on the input images for each of the 133 breeds.
+For this component, we used one of the pretrained networks and add a classifier for the specific number of breeds we want.
+This will allow us to save time in training and also to train based on our own images.
+This component will require a number of epochs and tuning in order to make it have accuracy above 60% as required.
+- A component that can interact with the user to receive an image and return a result.
+For this, we built a Flask application that can receive files via a web page and use the models developed above to predict the image contents.

 ## 1.3.
 Metrics
+-
+  - We use the loss as a measure of how much the model in a given iteration gets closer to the actual values
   - We will use accuracy as the reference metric.
 We will use the predictions vs. the actual labels on the train, test and validation sets to determine the effectiveness of the algorithm.
   - To do an early stop we will measure the loss change from iteration to iteration when running the model against the validation data set.
-As optimizer we'll use  `rmsprop` and for loss we'll use `categorical_crossentropy`
+- For the testing process

 # 2. Analysis
 ## 2.1.
 Data Exploration & Visualization